Non-Deictic Time II: Determiners

 当夜This/that night※

-※For many expressions made with 当~, the point of reference often does overlap with “now,” often in a clerical sense.
-This is so much so that dictionaries will listen its overall non-deictic interpretation “the… of/in question” and its ability to mean “this” as being synonymous with the deictic counterpart – ex. 当年 = その年・今年.
+For many expressions made with 当~, the point of reference often does overlap with “now,” often in a clerical sense.
+This is so much so that dictionaries will state its overall non-deictic interpretation “the… of/in question” and its ability to mean “this” as being synonymous with the deictic counterpart—ex. 当年 = その年・今年.

 Better ways to translate these words without using “this/that” include “current” or “… in question” depending on the context.

-I’m wishing to bring back an employee who had retired in a previous fiscal year in this year (lit. “current year”).
+I’m wishing to bring back an employee who had retired in a previous fiscal year in the current year.

 Can I rollover data left over from the current month to the next month?